MZHI/udacity-dog-breed-classification-pytorch/README.md

 # Transfer learning
 Transfer learning are implemented for pretrained torchvision's models AlexNet and VGG16, with unfreezing from 1 to 3 last fully connected layers (unfreezing of convolution layers will be implemented in future)

+# Mean and std for dog breed dataset
+To calculate mean and std for dog breed dataset, run `utils/mean_std_calculate.py`

-# Feel free to use this work and have a good time this it :)
+# Feel free to use this work and have a good time with it!
 # If you have any ideas, or noticed any bugs, feel free to open issues, I'll be happy to improve this work!